 And while most bloggers don’t hesitate to buy resources on how to blog successfully, they miss the boat on developing well rounded business skills.
 I would say that financial knowledge is well worth investing in.
 The bonus is that money smarts are transferable to other areas of your life.

-You can take basic bookkeeping courses on the internet, and there are even more advanced CFA courses online.
+You can take basic bookkeeping courses on the internet.
 If you have a background in finance, then it can benefit you to learn more and gain more qualifications.
 At the end of the day, this can also act as a safety net if your blog falls through.
 If your blog doesn’t work out, you have set yourself up so that you can get another job easily with your advanced skills.